image-rs/image/README.md

 #### [`SubImage`](https://docs.rs/image/*/image/struct.SubImage.html)
 A view into another image, delimited by the coordinates of a rectangle.
+The coordinates given set the position of the top left corner of the rectangle.
 This is used to perform image processing functions on a subregion of an image.

 ```rust